This Yankee Tigress graphic ©2020 by Dakota Orlando and drawn by Nancy Niharika. Click her name to see her art.

 Click on pics to read chapters

-Yankee Maiden: – A series about women treading in a society where men dared them to walk.
+Yankee Tigress: – A series about women treading in areas of a society where men dared them to walk.

 White supremacy in America started with the importation of the first African slave.

-Where it’s Roots meets Clarence Darrow and “Me Too” meets “Black Lives Matter”
+Where it’s Roots meets To Kill a Mockingbird and “Me Too” meets “Black Lives Matter”

-“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.”
-Samantha Lee Esquire, Attorney-at-Law
+“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.”
+Sam Lee Esquire, Attorney-at-Law

 Samantha Lee apprentices to take the Maryland Bar exam to become the first female lawyer in the country.
 A staunch abolitionist, her ambitions in jurisprudence are interrupted by the Civil War through the disintegration of her relationship with her pro-slavery, plantation-owning family.
 She is torn between the decision to practice law and one of a more violent nature.

 “The difference between Hell and war is that Hell is a bit friendlier.”
-Colonel Samantha Lee
+Yankee Tigress

 Samantha Lee trains for and goes to war as Union Captain Samuel Lee, a company commander in the Old-Line Regiment.
 Also an attorney, she is assigned a military case concerning a woman caught impersonating a soldier on three occasions.
-The army wants to prosecute the imposter to the fullest extent of military law to discourage other women from doing the same.
+The army wants to prosecute the imposter to the fullest extent of the law in a civilian court to discourage other women from doing the same.
 Explosions dominate in the courtroom as well as on the battlefield.

 “Whenever I hear an argument in favor of slavery, I imagine the participants being sold on the slave auction block.”
 General Samantha Lee